 - PACKING FOR HOME: After delivering your fish to our dock crew for processing each day, the fish are fileted, vacuum sealed, packed, and frozen to await the end of the week.
 Saturday, the catamaran takes you back to Juneau.
 Then it’s time to load the luggage and fish, say goodbye to new friends and a rejuvenating week, and return to the Juneau airport.

 - WEEKLY UPDATE: Every week during the season we provide a fishing update of the previous week.

 - BIG STORY: In the fishing update you will typically find the ‘big story’ of the week whether it be a jaw dropping catch, the spectacular weather, or a lot of a particular species.

 - ANTICIPATE YOUR TRIP: Most readers of the weekly update are those that will be fishing soon.
 It is an important way to anticipate your trip so that you are ready to hit the ground running.

 - BOATING AND FISHING: Doc Warner’s will discuss boating regulations during orientation sessions at the lodge.
-Doc Warner’s abides by all state and federal regulations and expects our guests to abide by them too.
+Doc Warner’s abides by all state and federal regulations and expects our guests to abide by them in their Alaska fishing trips too.
 Regulation booklets are available at the lodge.